catalyst/l3overlay/README.md

 ### [static-tunnel:*{name}*]

 This section is used to define a layer 2/3 GRE tunnel in the overlay.
-It can be connected to any IPv4 address available in the overlay.
+It can be connected to any IP address available in the overlay.

 #### mode
 * Type: **enum**